best-practice-and-impact/govcookiecutter/README.md

 sudo apt-get install cookiecutter
 ```

-Otherwise, you can install `cookiecutter` via `pip` — you may wish to create a virtual
+Otherwise, you can install `cookiecutter` with `pip` — you may wish to create a virtual
 environment first:

 ```shell